-Local Plan Chapter 8 Priority NP Update 1.
-Improvements to pedestrian/cycle routes Suggestions: Foot/cycle bridge to cross A10 from BP garage into Ely.
+Local Plan Chapter 8 Priority NP Update Suggestions: Foot/cycle bridge to cross A10 from BP garage into Ely.
 Pedestrian path on Grunty Fen road from Main Street.
-Increase width of footpath/cycle paths along Ely Road/Main street and Sutton Road This is still the top priority shared by the Witchford community Improvements to sports grounds/open space Suggestions: New netball courts at Bedwell Hey Lane recreation ground.
+Increase width of footpath/cycle paths along Ely Road/Main street and Sutton Road Improvements to sports grounds/open space Suggestions: New netball courts at Bedwell Hey Lane recreation ground.
 Improvements to Victoria Green Park.
 Improvements to Common Road play area.
 The need for additional netball infrastructure is not something that has been articulated through public consultation on the Neighbourhood Plan to date.
 Demand for improved play opportunities was expressed in the February 2018 Neighbourhood Plan questionnaire, e.g. for wild play, skate park, updated play equipment at Victoria Green play park, outdoor gym equipment.
 3. Improvements to the community/village hall This is covered in Policy WNP IC2 4.
 More school places The provision of education facilities is considered a priority when there is a need.
 As at spring 2019, there are no known capacity issues at either Rackham Primary School or Witchford college (secondary school).
 It is also recognised that previous capacity issues (created by out of catchment children coming into Witchford) were alleviated once additional primary schools had been opened in Ely and Littleport (i.e. the Isle of Ely primary school and Littleport and East Cambs Academy).